 Scholarship America processes scholarship payments on behalf of The Johnson Scholarship Foundation.
 Payments are made in equal installments in August and December.

 As part of your application, you must upload the following document:

-One online recommendation must also be submitted on your behalf by 4:00 p.m.
-Eastern Time on May 6, 2020.
+One online recommendation form must be submitted on your behalf no later than April 20, 2021 4:00 pm.

 Your application is not considered complete unless all required documents are submitted electronically.